nealpalmer/UsbJoy/README.md

 - mechanical drawing of the board (wid, hei, hole locations)
 - test programming smartbutton with software application
 - update code when I'm done fiddling with stuff
+- Add PDF of the 2 schematics.
 - Add pictures where appropriate (pickit programming, USB programming cable)
-- Add description of how to create SmartButton programming cable.
+- Add pictures of a SmartButton programming cable.
 - A description of how to get feedback from the robot to the leds.
 Does this require a networktables application?
 Or use Force-Feedback mechanisms?

 ![image](https://github.com/user-attachments/assets/ea97f88b-f23c-439b-81eb-e5cb5ec8e4a8)